Missing Navy A-6 Intruder found after crashing in

 jet to determine the exact cause of the hydraulic failure that caused the $30 million dollar jet (in 1989 dollars) to crash.

-After spending almost three months searching thirty square miles with four ships, the Navy gave up.
-Peter Hunt and Ben Griner spent
+After spending two full months searching thirty square miles with four ships, the Navy gave up.
+Peter Hunt and Ben

 Ten total contact identification